Thermal conductivity

 default value 2

 Type of integration for the phonon DOS.
-1 is Gaussian, 2 adaptive Gaussian and 3 Tetrahedron. -
+1 is Gaussian, 2 adaptive Gaussian. -

 --sigma value